 If you want to attend a convention, seminar, or similar meeting onboard a cruise ship and deduct all your costs, you face some very special rules.
 But it can be done.

 When you know the tax code rules, you will find an enlightened workaround that removes almost all the hassle and gives you what you want.
-The IRS considers all ships that sail cruise ships.

 In 1982, your lawmakers were attempting to give the U.S. cruise ship industry a leg up by outlawing all cruise ship conventions, seminars, and similar meetings other than those